The projected dynamic linear model for time series on the sphere: Calculating the trend in the local-level PDLM

 \section{Calculating the trend in the local-level PDLM}

 Figure~\ref{fig:results} displays an estimate of ``trend'' for the local-level version ($\BF_t=\BI_n$) of the PDLM.
 This is the mean direction $\Bm_t=E(\Bu_t\given\Bs_t\com\BSigma)/||E(\Bu_t\given\Bs_t\com\BSigma)||_2$, which is \emph{not} equal to $\Bs_t$.
 It is a posterior functional of $\Bs_t$ and $\BSigma$ that is difficult to calculate exactly in the general case \citep{wg2013sm}.
 As such, we approximate the functional using Monte Carlo integration, as described in Algorithm~\ref{alg:trend}.
 Given posterior samples of $\Bs_t$ and $\BSigma$, we can apply Algorithm~\ref{alg:trend} on a draw-by-draw basis to produce posterior samples of the mean direction $\Bm_t$.
-Summaries of these draws are what is displayed in Figure~\ref{fig:results}.
+Figure~\ref{fig:results} displays summaries of these draws.

-\section{Simulation: Algorithm~\ref{alg:gibbs_sampler} ``gets it right''}
+\section{Simulation: Algorithm~\ref{alg:pdlm_gibbs_sampler} ``gets it right''}

-In order to provide evidence that Algorithm~\ref{alg:gibbs_sampler} has the correct invariant distribution and has been implemented correctly in the computer, we apply the check from \cite{geweke2004jasa}.
+In order to provide evidence that Algorithm~\ref{alg:pdlm_gibbs_sampler} has the correct invariant distribution and has been implemented correctly in the computer, we apply the check from \cite{geweke2004jasa}.
 The main idea behind \cite{geweke2004jasa} is that our Bayesian model specifies a joint distribution for both observables and unobservables: